 For each of the listed qualities, please create a single paragraph with specific examples of your achievement and/or need for improvement.
-Submit a single electronic document to your academic advisor as an email attachment no later than the first day of Spring Quarter (Monday, March 30, 2020).
+Submit a single electronic document to your academic advisor as an email attachment or upload to the Canvas Library and Information Science program site no later than the first day of Spring Quarter (Monday, March 28, 2022).